Honest Pros and Cons of Living in Chicago From a Local

 Is there a lot of crappy food in Chicago?
 Of course.
 We weed those eateries out pretty quickly, though.
 There’s just too much competition.

-Pro: It’s cheaper than New York City.
+Pro: Living in Chicago is cheaper than in New York City.

 Chicago is cheaper to live in overall than some of the big metro areas around the country.
 In fact, it doesn’t even crack the top 10 most expensive cities in the United States if all of those lists are to be believed.

 Now, a lot of this comes down to where you live in Chicago and what you do while you’re there.
-Housing costs are higher in desirable neighborhoods and when you’re eating designer pluots from the fresh market.
+Housing costs are higher in desirable neighborhoods, and when you’re eating designer pluots from the fresh market.

 Those are a plum and apricot hybrid, by the way, and they are delicious.